How is ADHD treated?

 There are several classes of medications that can be used to address ADHD symptoms including stimulants, atomoxetine and alpha 2 agonists.
 A pediatrician or child and adolescent psychiatrist can assess if medication is recommended for your child.

-At Children’s Hospital Colorado, our Pediatric Mental Health Institute (PMHI) Outpatient Services are staffed by mental health professionals who are experts at evaluating and addressing your child’s symptoms.
+Our Pediatric Mental Health Institute (PMHI) Outpatient Services are staffed by mental health professionals who are experts at evaluating and addressing your child’s symptoms.
 Our psychologists and therapists offer evidence-based individual, family and group-based therapies.

 Our group therapies include the Safely Expressing Emotions Daily (SEEDS) group for children 5-7 years old and our Collaborative Coping Group for children ages 8-12.
 Our providers can provide medication management for ADHD symptoms, as well as for possible co-occurring disorders such as anxiety or depression.
 We also collaborate with primary care physicians in your child's ongoing care.